seiggy/hack-workshop-ai-coding/goals/typescript/2-requirements.md

 ---

 *This challenge is designed to simulate real-world feature development while teaching best practices for requirements documentation and architectural thinking.
 Focus on quality over speed—the goal is learning, not just completion.*

+## Tips & Tricks
+Check out the [Tips & Tricks](../3-tips.md) for a collection of common challenges and solutions we've faced and solved ourselves using this framework!